SunTzuLombardi/RecomendationProj/README.md

 ## Business Problem

 Interested in a targeted system in order to improve stickiness on the gaming site.
-Researching a Collaborative Filtering System initially
+We were hired to Researching a Collaborative Filtering System.

 ## Data